barumau/pandunia/engli/eske_i_jawabe.md

 It is unique but not as odd as you might think.
-In fact, the majority of letters (19 in total) are pronounced in general in the way in Pandunia and English, 5 are different, and two (q and v) are missing from Pandunia.
+In fact, the majority of letters (19 in total) are pronounced in general in the way in Pandunia and English, 5 are different, and one (q) is missing from Pandunia.

 Most letters correspond to approximately similar sounds in Pandunia and in other languages that use the Latin alphabet in their spelling